-Madison, GA – Time to look at some historic homes in Madison!
+Madison, GA – A trip to Madison, Georgia is a favorite.
+Time to look at some historic homes in Madison!
 This is one beautiful small town, established in 1809.
 It is said that when General Sherman came through in 1864, he spared the town because it was “too pretty to burn”.
 True or not, it is a pretty town.
 There are so many old homes in this town of approximately 4,000 and walking around I enjoyed looking at all the front porches, American flags, and mature landscaping.
 I tried to look for and share some homes that I had not seen photographed as often.

 They have a couple of tours of homes each year, one in the Spring and one just before Christmas.
 If you want to visit Madison, Georgia – a great resource is the Madison-Morgan Cultural Center as they have a calendar you can take a look at.
 Madison is the county seat of Morgan County.

 The Kolb-Foster House has had several updates since originally built in the late 1830s, love that wraparound porch!

 Now this is one built in 1840, sitting on a double lot.
 I just want to hang out on that front porch!

 Now this is one grand home!

 General Sherman said “Madison is too pretty to burn”

 Madison was along the stagecoach route from Charleston to New Orleans, and the Stagecoach House below dates to 1810.
 It has had some additions and more of a Greek Revival update in the 1840s, but amazing it’s still here.
 Think about it, it’s been here for 215 years!
 If those walls could talk….